 - ALWAYS STAY ALERT!
 Do not allow familiarity (gained from frequent use of your saw) to cause a careless mistake.
-ALWAYS REMEMBER that a careless fraction of a second is sufficient to inflict severe injury. - MAKE SURE THE WORK AREA HAS AMPLE LIGHT-ING to see the work and that no obstructions will interfere with safe operation BEFORE performing any work using your saw. - ALWAYS TURN OFF THE SAW before disconnecting it to avoid accidental starting when reconnecting to power supply.
-NEVER leave the saw unattended while connected to a power source. - THIS TOOL should have the following markings: - a) Wear eye protection. - b) Keep hands out of path of saw blade - c) Do not operate saw without guards in place. - d) Do not perform any operation freehand. - e) Never reach around saw blade. - f) Turn off tool and wait for saw blade to stop before moving workpiece or changing settings. - g) Disconnect power (or unplug tool as applicable) before changing blade or servicing. - h) No load speed. - ALWAYS carry the tool only by the carrying handle. - AVOID direct eye exposure when using the laser guide. - SAVE THESE INSTRUCTIONS.
-Refer to them frequently and use to instruct other users.
-If you loan someone this tool, loan them these instructions also.
+ALWAYS REMEMBER that a careless fraction of a second is sufficient to inflict severe injury. - MAKE SURE THE WORK AREA HAS AMPLE LIGHTING to see the work and that no obstructions will interfere with safe operation BEFORE performing any work using your saw. - ALWAYS TURN OFF THE SAW before disconnecting it to avoid accidental starting when reconnecting to power supply.
+NEVER leave the saw unattended while connected to a power source. - THIS TOOL should have the following markings: - a) Wear eye protection. - b) Keep hands out of path of saw blade - c) Do not operate saw without guards in place. - d) Do not perform any operation freehand. - e) Never reach around saw blade. - f) Turn off tool and wait for saw blade to stop before moving workpiece or changing settings. - g) Disconnect power (or unplug tool as applicable) before changing blade or servicing. - h) No load speed. - ALWAYS carry the tool only by the carrying handle. - AVOID direct eye exposure when using the laser guide. - IF THE POWER SUPPLY CORD IS DAMAGED, it must be replaced only by the manufacturer or by an authorized service center to avoid risk. - SAVE THESE INSTRUCTIONS.
+Refer to them frequently and use them to instruct others who may use this power tool.
+If you loan someone this power tool, loan them these instructions also.